TheArkive/IronToolbar_ahk2/README.md

 ### tb.callback

-String.
+Function object.
 The default callback function is `tbEvent`.
-You can change the name of the callback function by changing the value of this property.
+When a Toolbar is created, the creation function will attempt only once to resolve the string-name of the function to a Func object.
+Any future changes to the callback should be of type Func, BoundFunc, or a Class with a Call() method.

 Changing the default callback:
 ```
-tb := gui.AddToolbar(...)       ; create the control
+tb := gui.AddToolbar(...)       ; Create the control.
-tb.callback := "my_callback"    ; change the name of the callback function
+tb.callback := my_callback      ; Set the Function object used for the Toolbar callback.
+Set per toolbar.
+                                ; Note, the callback func name is NOT quoted.

+my_callback(...) {              ; User defined function.
+                                ; See AHK v2 help on Function objects for more info.
+}
 ```

 Default callback and parameters: